mr-superonion/dotfiles_server/README.md

 to install the scripts.

 ## Job submission

 Use [this script](./.local/xbin/xsub) to submit job to the PBS or Slurm system.
 The script determines the job submission system automatically.

-## Run jupyterlab on server and open from local browser
+## Running JupyterLab on a Server & Accessing from a Local Browser

 With [this script](./.local/xbin/run_jupyter), you can run JupyterLab on the server.
 To start JupyterLab on computing nodes, use the following command on the server:
 ```shell